 You may OCR the screen via command line by calling Capture2Text in this format:

 Capture2Text will read settings.ini to determine settings such as OCR language and output options (clipboard, popup, etc.).

 Note: Make sure that you wait for Capture2Text to finish processing before attempting to start a new instance of Capture2Text.

-Make sure that you have unzipped Capture2Text to a directory with no Asian or other non-ASCII characters.
+Make sure that you have unzipped Capture2Text to a path that does not contain Asian or other non-English characters.
 Search Google if you do not know how to unzip a file.

 Make sure that you did not unzip Capture2Text to the Program Files directory.
 This will avoid possible issues related to write privileges.